Skip to content

 Research Interests: Computer Science education, what it means to be a scientist

-Why I chose to be a mentor: I moved to Clemson without knowing anybody, having a point of contact can bring a real peace of mind that graduate students need.
+Why I chose to be a mentor: I moved to Clemson without knowing anybody, and having a point of contact can bring a real peace of mind that graduate students need.

 A life lesson I learned: Get it in writing.

-Current Program: M. S. in Computer Science
+Current Program: Ph.D. in Bioengineering

 • Duleepa Subasinghe